ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 indicate which types of entity domain defined by which information resources can be queried, the ALTO client will know which entities are effective to be queried.

+### Relationship between Entity and Entity Domain

+In this document, an entity is owned by exact one entity domain.
+It requires that when an ALTO client or server references an entity, it must indicate its entity domain explicitly.
+Even two entities in two different entity domains may reflect to the same physical or logical object, we treat them as different entities.

+Because of this rule, although the resource-specific entity domain approach has no ambiguity, it may introduce redundancy.

 ### Aggregated Entity Domain

 Two entities in two different resource-specific entity domains may reflect to